-One week (seven days) before your trip, you will receive a detailed, day-to-day travel itinerary that outlines your trip and gives you all of the necessary information and instructions to carry out your vacation.
+One week before your trip, you will receive a detailed, day-to-day travel itinerary that outlines your trip and gives you all of the necessary information and instructions to carry out your vacation.

 What Our Clients Say:

-Just a short note to “Thank You” for making our Costa Rica adventure a “Trip of a Lifetime!”
-At each point in our journey, the four of us remarked about what a wonderful job you had done to facilitate our joy. — Steve
+Just a short note to say “Thank You” for making our Costa Rica adventure.
+It was a “Trip of a Lifetime!”
+At each point in our journey, the four of us remarked about what a wonderful job you had done to facilitate our joy! — Steve

 Your ability to create a vacation that met our needs was really quite amazing.
-Your connections go beyond the norm of a travel agent. — Christine
+Your connections go beyond what is expected of a travel agent! — Christine

 You did a tremendous job of designing a program that kept our very active family active while ending the 10 days with some lovely downtime.
 It was a trip we will cherish for many years to come. — Kim

 When planning your visit to Costa Rica, it is hard to decide where to go when you have so much to see and enjoy.
-But since you are coming with your kids, we suggest you consider choosing those places that have a great variety of activities that you can distribute in different days, are easy to move around, and choose different destinations that are relatively close to each other or that you can hop between them relatively easy.
+But since you are coming with your kids, we suggest you consider choosing destinations that offer a variety of activities (for multiple days), are easy to move around, and are relatively close to each other (or easily traveled between).

-A very important element to making the right choice for us at Costa Rica Escapes is to choose the places that will let you and your family experience the real Costa Rica.
-We understand the ease of choosing an all-inclusive resort, but we are certain that you can experience all of that and much more at more adventurous and unique places.
+It’s important to choose the places that will let you and your family experience Costa Rica’s true culture.
+We understand the ease of choosing an all-inclusive resort, but we are certain that you can experience all of that and much more by staying at more adventurous and unique places.

-Right next to Arenal is Monteverde, a mountain that welcomed a group of Quakers less than a century ago, who were looking for peace and in return protected a great amount of cloud forest and produced some of the best cheese and ice cream you can buy in Costa Rica.
+Right next to Arenal is Monteverde, a mountain that welcomed a group of Quakers less than a century ago, who were looking for peace and in return protected a great amount of cloud forest.
+The people of Monteverde produce some of the best cheese and ice cream that you can buy in Costa Rica.

 Manuel Antonio & Quepos

 Manuel Antonio and Quepos in the central pacific of Costa Rica are also great places to visit with your kids.
-Not only you can visit Manuel Antonio National Park and have close encounters with monkeys, sloths and coatimundis, but you can also enjoy amazing adventures in land and sea!
+Not only you can visit Manuel Antonio National Park and have close encounters with monkeys, sloths, and coatimundis, but you can also enjoy amazing adventures on land and at sea!

-If you are looking for wild and remote, Drake Bay is the best option.
-Just getting there feels like an adventure, and once you are there you can either visit amazing places like Corcovado National Park or Isla del Caño, but you can also take a stroll in town to experience one of the most charming rural parts of Costa Rica.
+If you are looking for a wild and remote experience, Drake Bay is the best option.
+Just getting there feels like an adventure, and once you are there you can either visit amazing places like Corcovado National Park or Isla del Caño, but you can also take a stroll into town and experience one of the most charming rural parts of Costa Rica.

 High-Quality Family Run Lodges

 There is no better feeling than feeling at home.
-Sometimes that feeling comes from the structure that you call home, sometimes from the people that share the structure with you.
-Choosing a family-run lodge or hotel in Costa Rica will do just that for you, by offering you a nice (sometimes super nice) setup and an actual family that will do everything they can to make you feel like home.
+Sometimes that feeling comes from the structure that you call home, and sometimes from the people that share the structure with you.
+Choosing a family-run lodge or hotel in Costa Rica will do just that by offering you a cozy setup and an actual family that will do everything they can to make you feel at home.

 Unique Accommodations & Surroundings

-A lot of the accommodations that you can find in Costa Rica pride in where they are located and therefore have been carefully designed to fit the surroundings without leaving aside comfort and safety.
-What comes out of that detailed process is unique lodges and hotels that enhance the beauty that surrounds them.
+A lot of the accommodations that you can find in Costa Rica take pride in where they are located and therefore have been carefully designed to fit the surroundings without leaving aside comfort and safety.
+The end result is an array of unique lodges and hotels that enhance the beauty that surrounds them.
 They become part of that environment.

-We have included a great example of this unique feel in The Remote Costa Rica Adventure Itinerary, where a multi-day whitewater rafting experience in one of the most beautiful rivers of Costa Rica is divided by nights at a jungle lodge designed only for those who sign up for this adventure.
+We have included a great example of this unique feel in The Remote Costa Rica Adventure Itinerary, where a multi-day whitewater rafting experience, in one of the most beautiful rivers of Costa Rica, offers nights at a jungle lodge where you can hear the forest come alive!

-We also include a lot of boutique deluxe bed and breakfasts in our itineraries.
-In our Costa Rica Collection Family Itinerary, you arrive in Costa Rica and that first night you travel to Monteverde, a renown mountain in the Pacific of Costa Rica, and submerge into the feel of nature from the first night on.
+We also include a lot of boutique/deluxe bed and breakfasts in our itineraries.
+In our Costa Rica Collection Family Itinerary, you arrive in Costa Rica and travel to Monteverde, a renowned mountain in the Pacific of Costa Rica, where your family will submerge into the natural surroundings from the first night onward.

 Getting a Local Feel

 Even though Costa Rica is a very small country, it’s topography is so varied that it offers something for all types of travelers.
-And each one of those tucked-away corners and peaks and valleys has its own cultural feel.
-Try to look for those accommodations that want to share with you what their life is all about.
+And each one of those tucked-away corners, peaks, and valleys has its own cultural feel.
+Look for accommodations where the people want to share with you what their life is all about.

-One of our favorite places in Costa Rica is Drake Bay, a very remote and small community in the south Pacific coast that believes (and lives) for the conservation of the biodiversity that surrounds it.
-That is why the accommodations in this area pride on being called “eco-lodges,” because their business model follows the community’s mission.
+One of our favorite places in Costa Rica is Drake Bay, a very remote and small community in the south Pacific coast that believes in conservation of the biodiversity that surrounds it.
+That is why the accommodations in this area take pride in being called “eco-lodges.”
+Their business model follows the community’s mission.
 Check out our Remote Costa Rica Adventure Itinerary if you want to consider this part of the country.

 Another part of Costa Rica that we love at Costa Rica Escapes is everything that surrounds Arenal Volcano.
 The communities like La Fortuna are an ode to the magnificent volcano, and they want to share with visitors everything that rises out of it.
-Our Costa Rica Rainforest-to-Beach Family Vacation Itinerary includes the best activities and accommodations in Arenal area that make sure to give you that local feel.
+Our Costa Rica Rainforest-to-Beach Family Vacation Itinerary includes the best activities and accommodations in the Arenal area that make sure that you receive that local feel.

 Look for a Garden

-Imagine enjoying a great cup of Costa Rican coffee early morning as you spot hummingbirds frantically flying from one flower to the next, or a toucan eating a banana, or a coatimundi roaming the gardens right in front of your room or your breakfast table.
-That is why you must choose accommodations with green spaces.
+Imagine enjoying a great cup of Costa Rican coffee early morning as you spot hummingbirds frantically flying from one flower to the next, or a toucan eating a banana, or a coatimundi roaming the gardens right in front of your room (or near your breakfast table).
+We always recommend that you choose accommodations with green spaces.

-No matter how packed your trip is, you will always have those early and late hours of the day at your hotel, so you have the make the most of them to keep your kids interested and enthusiastic.
-And, if you have budgeted some time to relax with no activities, it’s all the more reason to make sure you will be spending that time in a place that will offer you the opportunity to discover and be amazed by them.
+No matter how packed your trip is, you will always spend the early and late hours of the day at your hotel, so you have some downtime and can keep your kids interested and enthusiastic.
+And, if you have budgeted some days to relax with no activities, it’s all the more reason to make sure you will be spending that time in a place that will offer you the opportunity to discover and be amazed by your kids’ experiences.
 Our Costa Rica Rainforest Family Escape Itinerary is all about that.

 Safety First When Determining the Best Place(s) to Stay

-We know you probably have safety at the top of your list when looking for where to stay.
+We know you probably have safety at the top of your list when deciding where to stay.
 You have probably been looking at all kinds of consumer reviews and client comments around the web.
 Nonetheless, there is nothing like hands-on experience.
-That’s why we have handpicked the best places for your family trip and will be honored to help you put together your next adventure.
+That’s why we handpick the best places for your family trip.
+We make it easy.

 Looking for the best Costa Rica family resorts for planning your vacation?
 Well, we’re going to make it easy on you.
-Here’s the top resorts that we include in our itineraries for Costa Rica family vacations.
+Here are the top resorts that we include in our itineraries for Costa Rica family vacations.

 The Peace Lodge is a gorgeous family resort located just under an hour’s drive from San Jose, Costa Rica.
-This fantastic location keeps your family’s “home base” right at the resort, where you’ll venture out from when exploring all that Costa Rica has to offer on one of our family vacation itineraries.
+This fantastic location keeps your family’s “home base” right at the resort, where you’ll venture outward from when exploring all that Costa Rica has to offer.
 The cloud forest is nearby, along with the famous Poás Volcano.
 This lodge is truly a magical place, nestled in the mountains on the grounds of the La Paz Waterfall Gardens Nature Park.